zubair1234/Assignment/Multicast/readme.txt

 Functions of files:
 ***********************************************************************************************************************
-The files "Ports, Request and Topology" are the inputs of our project, which are sent from the remote management platform.
+The files "Ports_input, Request_in and Topology_in" are the inputs of our project, which are sent from the remote management platform.

-The file "Fileoperation.py" encapsulates all the operations in the three inputs: Ports, Request and Topology.
+The file "topo_input.py" encapsulates all the operations in the three inputs: Ports, Request and Topology.

 The file "Paths.py" calculates single-source shortest path tree, and records all the paths.